rbamler/rbamler.github.io/index.md

 I am a professor at the Department of Mathematics at UC Berkeley.
 My field is geometric analysis, specifically geometric flows, such as Ricci flow and Mean Curvature Flow.

-I currently act as Vice Chair for Undergraduate Affairs.
+I currently serve as Vice Chair for Undergraduate Affairs.

 # News
 * Teaching Math 240 (Riemannian Geometry) in the Spring 2025